Introduction

 Staff Training & Change Management

-- AI Education Programs: Upskill coaching staff, analysts, and IT personnel to effectively leverage AI-generated insights.
+AI Education Programs: Upskill coaches, analysts, and IT staff to effectively use AI insights.

-- Change Management Frameworks: Address adoption resistance by communicating AI’s role as an enhancement, not a replacement.
+Change Management Frameworks: Reduce adoption resistance by emphasizing AI as supportive, not disruptive.

-- System Limitations Awareness: Ensure staff understand AI constraints, bias risks, and oversight requirements.
+System Limitations Awareness: Educate staff on AI risks, biases, and ethical constraints.

-- Continuous Professional Development: Regular training keeps staff aligned with evolving AI technologies and best practices.
+Continuous Professional Development: Regular training aligned with evolving AI tools.

-- Human Capital Investment: Building organizational AI literacy creates sustainable competitive advantage in sports tech.
+Human Capital Investment: Building AI literacy drives sustainable advantage in sports.

 Technology Investment Framework